cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Also look at: :ref:`Note on Stream Client <note_stream_client>`

-you can refer to Authentication Client Usage for Python here - :ref:`Authentication Client-Python <AuthClientPython>`
+You can refer to Authentication Client Usage for Python here - :ref:`Authentication Client-Python <AuthClientPython>`

 Available at: [link]